cloudfoundry/community/toc/rfc/rfc-draft-document-cf-api-with-openapi.md

 ### Negative

-- The CloudFoundry organization will have to invest time and resources to document the CF API V3 using the OpenAPI specification and work on two documentation formats in parallel until the OpenAPI is so mature that it can fully replace the existing documentation.
+- The CloudFoundry organization, and specifically the App Runtime Interfaces (ARI) Working Group, will have to invest time and resources to document the CF API V3 using the OpenAPI specification.
+This will require working on two documentation formats in parallel until the OpenAPI specification is mature enough to fully replace the existing documentation.

+## Future Improvements

+This RFC focuses on the initial implementation of the OpenAPI specification for the CF API V3.
+However, there are several potential future improvements that could be explored once the initial implementation is complete.
+These MAY be explored as part of this RFCs PoC.
+However no plans are concretely defined to use/support generation based client libraries.